masauer2/MASContactCalculator/README.md

 # Generating Contact Distance Matrices from Scratch in Python
-This codebase is designed to be used as a template for how to perform analysis on molecular dynamics simulations.
+This codebase is designed to be used as a **simple template** for how to perform analysis on molecular dynamics simulations.
 Currently, the sample code provided calculates a contact distance matrix from `.dcd` trajectories.
 However, this repository could be used to write analysis for any position-based properties (position correlation functions, dipole moment fluctuations, etc).

 > [!IMPORTANT]
 > This codebase requires MD Trajectories.
 For an example of how to generate these trajectories, go to: https://github.com/masauer2/GMX_MD_TEMPLATE